 Significant efforts are also now underway in the Moses Lab to identify the genes, and the proteins that they encode, that are responsible for the escape from tumor dormancy.
 This critical checkpoint, during which time a tiny benign, avascular tumor acquires the vascular phenotype, is a prerequisite for subsequent tumor growth and progression.
 The Moses Lab has recently identified and validated a number of genes which are differentially expressed during the angiogenic switch and is currently developing molecular and biochemical interventions to regulate the switch by targeting some of these genes.

-A pioneer in the exciting new field of biomarker medicine, Dr. Moses established a Proteomics Initiative in her laboratory that has led to the discovery of panels of noninvasive urinary cancer biomarkers that can predict disease status and stage in cancer patients and that are sensitive and specific markers of disease progression and therapeutic efficacy of cancer drugs.
-A number of these urine tests are commercially available as cancer diagnostics and prognostics.
+Cited as a pioneer in the exciting new field of biomarker medicine by The Journal of the National Cancer Institute, Dr. Moses established a Proteomics Initiative in her laboratory that has led to the discovery of panels of noninvasive urinary cancer biomarkers that can predict disease status and stage in cancer patients and that are sensitive and specific markers of disease progression and therapeutic efficacy of cancer drugs.
+A number of these urine tests have been made commercially available.

 About Marsha A. Moses

 Dr. Moses received a Ph.D. in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Boston Children's Hospital and MIT.
-Her basic and translational work has been published in such journals as Science, the New England Journal of Medicine, Cell and the Journal of Biological Chemistry, among others.
-She holds approximately 75 patents, issued and pending, and serves on a number of scientific advisory boards.
 She is the recipient of a number of NIH and foundation grants and awards.
-She is also the recipient of Harvard Medical School's A. Clifford Barger Mentoring Award (2003) as well as the 2009 Joseph B. Martin Dean’s Leadership Award for the Advancement of Women Faculty.
-Dr. Moses was elected to the Institute of Medicine of the National Academies of the United States in 2008.
+In 2013, Dr. Moses received the Honorary Member Award from the Association of Women Surgeons of the American College of Surgeons, and has also been recognized with both of Harvard Medical School's mentoring awards, the A. Clifford Barger Mentoring Award (2003) and the Joseph B. Martin Dean’s Leadership Award for the Advancement of Women Faculty (2009).
+Dr. Moses was elected to the Institute of Medicine of the National Academies of the United States in 2008 and to the National Academy of Inventors in 2013.

 - Jia D, Hasso SM, Chan J, D’Amore, Zurakowski D, Rodig SJ, Moses MA.
 Transcriptional repression of VEGF by ZNF24: mechanistic studies and vascular consequences in vivo.
 Blood 2013 Jan 24; 121(4): 707-15; Epub 2012 Dec 3.
 PMCID: PMC3557646 (*Selected for Cover Feature)